 - Shutoff Patterns

-Smart thermostats can help maintain your heating and cooling equipment. (e.g. furnace, AC) Nest looks for shutoff patterns, which may indicate a problem with your furnace.
-If it finds shutoff patterns, it will send you a heads-up notification using the included app and it will also flash a message across its LCD screen.
-With a little heads-up, you should be able to call out the pros before the issue turns into a more costly issue.
+Smart thermostats can help maintain your heating and cooling equipment (e.g., furnace, AC).
+Nest looks for shutoff patterns, which might indicate a problem with your furnace.
+If it finds shutoff patterns, it will send you a heads-up notification using the included app.
+If you’re using the original Nest Thermostat, a message will also flash across its LCD screen.
+With a little heads-up, you should be able to call out the pros before the issue turns into a costly problem.

 - Alerts of extreme conditions